ketgo/py-abac/docs/source/components/components.rst

 Components
 ##########

-The different py-abac components corresponding to those in the access control architecture are described in this section.
+The different Py-ABAC components corresponding to those in the access control architecture are described in this section.
 Using these components you can implement fine-grained access control for your protected resources.

 .. _components_policy: